Pennsylvania High School cancels planned production of Spamalot

-If you follow educational theatre, or theatre in general, you’ve probably heard about the Spamalot controversy at South Williamsport Junior/Senior High School.
-Essentially, the administration canceled an already-contracted production of Spamalot, due to concerns about content.
+If you follow educational theatre, or theatre in general, you may have heard about the Spamalot controversy at South Williamsport Junior/Senior High School in 2014.
+Essentially, the administration canceled an already-contracted production of Spamalot due to concerns about content.
 South Williamsport is a tiny school district, with under 700 students in the 7-12 Junior/Senior High School.

 After conflicting reports in local media, Keystone Progress, a progressive network, used Pennsylvania’s right-to-know law to obtain documents relating to the incident.
 You can access the obtained documents (with redactions!) from the article on Keystone Progress’ website.

 In a June 30, 2014 email to Drama Director Dawn Burch, Principal Jesse Smith opened by stating that he had spoken with the Superintendent about the “appropriateness” of last year’s shows (which were Harvey and How to Succeed in Business Without Really Trying).
 After stating that Superintendent Mark Stamm gave him leeway to “disallow any productions (he) didn’t feel comfortable with.”
 Smith listed his two arguments against Spamalot and “its homosexual themes.”

 “Drama productions are supposed to be community events.
 They are supposed to be performances that families can attend.
 To me, this type of material make (sic) it very hard for that to take place.
 I don’t want members of the community staying home because they feel the material is too risque or controversial.”